Before you faint due to vasovagal syncope, you may experience some of the following:

 - Dilated pupils

-Recovery after a vasovagal episode begins soon after fainting, generally in less than a minute.
-However, if you stand up too soon after fainting — within 15 to 30 minutes or so — you're at risk of fainting again.
+Recovery after a vasovagal episode generally begins in less than a minute.
+However, if you stand up too soon after fainting — within about 15 to 30 minutes — you're at risk of fainting again.

 When to see a doctor

 Fainting can be a sign of a more serious condition, such as a heart or brain disorder.
 You may want to consult your doctor after a fainting spell, especially if you never had one before.

 Vasovagal syncope occurs when the part of your nervous system that regulates heart rate and blood pressure malfunctions in response to a trigger, such as the sight of blood.

 Your heart rate slows, and the blood vessels in your legs widen (dilate.)
 This allows blood to pool in your legs, which lowers your blood pressure.
 Combined, the drop in blood pressure and slowed heart rate quickly reduce blood flow to your brain, and you faint.

 Sometimes there is no classical vasovagal syncope trigger, but common triggers include: